Overview

 The checker is concerned with how tables are read by screen readers, not visual layout.

-There will be more about accessible Tables coming soon.
+There will be more about accessible tables coming soon.

 Complex table layouts can confuse screen readers and should be simplified when possible.